 - Ground Transportation: Taxis are plentiful.
 Buses and mini-buses, which are much cheaper, can bring you to Midan Tahrir, the transport hub of Cairo in the city center.
 Many guests have their hotels book private transfers for them.
 Whatever method of transportation you take, expect extensive traffic delays during rush hour.

-As one of the busiest transportation centers in the whole of Africa— 17.5 million passengers flew through in 2018—Cairo International Airport can be a bit overwhelming.
+As one of the busiest transportation centers in the whole of Africa—with a capacity of 22 million passengers per year—Cairo International Airport can be a bit overwhelming.
 It has three terminals serving numerous international airlines, including Air France, British Airways, Lufthansa, Saudia, and Turkish, among many others.
 It's also the hub for Egypt's flagship carrier EgyptAir, as well as smaller airline Nile Air.